dcrapis/oceandao-wiki/Home.md

 Future OceanDAO funding rounds are monthly, with proposals due on the first of every month then a 3 day voting window thereafter.

-See here for expanded information on [Future and Previous rounds](future-and-previous-rounds).
+See expanded information on [Future and Previous rounds](future-and-previous-rounds).

 ## Steps - Summary